DevP-ai/CleanArchitecture/README.md

  2. It contains activity,Fragment,ViewModel and imports with the android packages.

 ### Domain
- 1. This layer dealing with Bussiness logic part.
+ 1. This layer dealing with Business logic part.
  2. It contains use cases,repository interfaces.

 ### Data